Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-Assumption \ref{ass:joint} not only is mild but also relatively common in auction models and is made solely for tractability.
-Assumptions \ref{ass:dens} and \ref{ass:fin_means} are minimal requirements.
-In causal inference terms, Assumption \ref{ass:pos_dens} is equivalent to an overlap assumption that $0 < P(D = 1|x) < 1$, where $P(D = 1|x)$ is the propensity score.
-Letting $D \equiv \mathbbm{1} \left \{ B_{CP} \leq b \right \}$ as before, so that $P(D = 1|x) \equiv P(B_{CP} \leq b|x)$, Assumption \ref{ass:pos_dens} implies $0 < P(B_{CP} \leq b|x) < 1$.
-In addition, Assumption \ref{ass:pos_dens} could in principle be relaxed as we will mention below.
-Finally, Assumption \ref{ass:rev_haz} is only required to determine $b^*(x)$ for FPAs.
-It states that the conditional distribution of $B_{CP}$ on $x$ has a decreasing reversed hazard rate.
-As argued by \cite{block_savits_singh_1998}, this property holds for several distributions, including all decreasing hazard rate distributions and increasing hazard rate Weibull, gamma and lognormal distributions.
+Finally, Assumption \ref{ass:rev_haz} is only required to determine $b^*(x)$ for FPAs and is a sufficient condition for $b^*(x)$ to be unique.
+It states that the distribution of $B_{CP}$ conditional on $x$ has a decreasing reversed hazard rate in $ \left (\underline{ATE}(x), \overline{ATE}(x) \right )$.
+This property holds for several distributions, including all decreasing hazard rate distributions and increasing hazard rate Weibull, gamma, and lognormal distributions.\footnote{For a comprehensive discussion about reversed hazard rate functions, see, for example, \cite{block_savits_singh_1998}.}